swiftlang/swift/docs/ABI/Mangling.rst

 ::

-  concrete-protocol-conformance ::= type protocol-conformance-ref protocol-conformance-ref ::= protocol module?
+  concrete-protocol-conformance ::= type protocol-conformance-ref any-protocol-conformance-list 'HC' protocol-conformance-ref ::= protocol module?

+  any-protocol-conformance ::= concrete-protocol-conformance
+  any-protocol-conformance ::= dependent-protocol-conformance

+  any-protocol-conformance-list ::= any-protocol-conformance '_' any-protocol-conformance-list
+  any-protocol-conformance-list ::= empty-list

+  DEPENDENT-CONFORMANCE-INDEX ::= INDEX

+  dependent-protocol-conformance ::= type protocol 'HD' DEPENDENT-CONFORMANCE-INDEX dependent-protocol-conformance ::= dependent-protocol-conformance protocol 'HI' DEPENDENT-CONFORMANCE-INDEX dependent-protocol-conformance ::= dependent-protocol-conformance
+      dependent-associated-conformance 'HA' DEPENDENT-CONFORMANCE-INDEX

+  dependent-associated-conformance ::= type protocol

 A compact representation used to represent mangled protocol conformance witness arguments at runtime.
 The ``module`` is only specified for conformances that are "retroactive", meaning that the context in which the conformance is defined is in neither the protocol or type module.
+The concrete protocol conformances that follow are for the conditional conformance requirements.

+Dependent protocol conformances mangle the access path required to extract a protocol conformance from some conformance passed into the environment.
+The first case (operator "HD") is the leaf requirement, containing a dependent type and the protocol it conforms to.
+The remaining dependent protocol conformance manglings describe lookups performed on their child dependent protocol conformances.
+The "HI" operator retrieves the named inherited protocol from the witness table produced by the child.
+The "HA" operator refers to an associated conformance within the witness table, identified by the dependent type and protocol.
+In all cases, the DEPENDENT-CONFORMANCE-INDEX is an INDEX value indicating the position of the appropriate value within the generic environment (for "HD") or witness table (for "HI" and "HA") when it is known to be at a fixed position.
+A position of zero is used to indicate "unknown"; all other values are adjusted by 1.

 ::